Lab Notes

 One more optimization that I do is make sure I only generate a single wave file available to all clients that happen to be running.
 For example, I have a client on the upstairs balcony, in WSL2 on my Win11 laptop, even one on my Android phone running termux with termux-api.

-What I do is create the TTS wave file in a Python Flask app (again, Docker) and publish the wave filename.
+What I do is create the TTS wave file, publish the wave filename in MQTT, and a Python Flask app (again, Docker) can access that wave file and allow clients to download.
 Now MQTT clients can be really simple and no need to have keys to my Azure account etc on other clients.
 Here's a snippet of a shell script I run in WSL2 on my laptop that will play the wave for passing aircraft:

 #!/bin/sh